Lily Eskelsen García

 Lily Eskelsen García (née Pace; born May 1, 1955) is an American teacher and labor union leader.
-As president of the 3 million-member National Education Association, she led the largest union in the United States from 2014 to 2020.
+She served as president of the National Education Association from 2014 to 2020.

 Early life and education

 Lily Eskelsen García was born Lilia Laura Pace on May 1, 1955, in Fort Hood, Texas.
 Her father was in the United States Army.
 Her mother is from Panama.
-After high school, she married Ruel Eskelsen, with whom she had two children before his death on March 18, 2011.

 Eskelsen García began her career as a cafeteria worker, and then as an aide to a special education teacher.
 At this teacher's suggestion, she went back to school to pursue a teaching degree.
 She worked her way through the University of Utah on scholarships, student loans, and as a starving folk singer, graduating magna cum laude in elementary education and later earning her master's degree in instructional technology.

 Teaching

 In 1980, Eskelsen García went to work teaching fourth, fifth, and sixth grades at Orchard Elementary in the Granite School District in Utah.
 In 1989, she was named Utah Teacher of the Year.

-Later, while in union leadership positions, she taught homeless children in a single classroom at Salt Lake City's homeless Shelter, and the Christmas Box House Children's Shelter, a kindergarten through 6th grade one-room public school serving hard-to-place foster children in Salt Lake City.
+Later, while in union leadership positions, she taught homeless children in a single classroom at Salt Lake City's homeless shelter and the Christmas Box House Children's Shelter, a kindergarten through 6th grade one-room public school serving hard-to-place foster children in Salt Lake City.